Berrysoft/msys-git-for-windows/README.md

 5. Remove `UNICODE` definitions.
 Tracking: [git/git#1269](https://github.com/git/git/pull/1269)
 6. Fix shebang parsing.
 Tracking: [git-for-windows/git#3869](https://github.com/git-for-windows/git/pull/3869)

+# `mingw-w64-git-cal`
+It shows a GitHub like calendar.
+Some terminals won't show correct format due to the width of characters.

 # `mingw-w64-git-credential-manager`
 It doesn't build from source, because .NET SDK is not part of MSYS2.